TrendingTechnology/react-native-item-select/README.md

 #### `rowWrapper`

 Used to alter the style of the View that wraps the items in a row.
 Refer [View style props](https://github.com/vhpoet/react-native-styling-cheat-sheet#view).

+## Search Implementation

+To make `ReactNativeItemSelect` more customizable styling & implementation of text box for search has to be implemented by the user.
+You can easily implement search by making use of the state of the parent component.
+You need to pass `searchKey` prop to make search work.
+Just make sure the value of the `searchKey` is unique for all items.
+For your better understanding, search has already been implemented in the customized example of demo app - [source code](https://github.com/vicke4/rn-item-select-demo/blob/master/src/multiselect.js).

+NOTE: Search implementation is not part of the GIF shown above.
+Search feature was added after the creation of demo GIF.

 ## LICENSE